-This handkerchief is sewn by me in my small cottage on the Northamptonshire and Leicestershire border.
+This handkerchief is sewn by me in Wales.
 The image is printed in the UK onto an untreated cotton fabric certified as 100% organic.
 The approximate size for each handkerchief is 320 mm x 320 mm.

 Every handkerchief is sent out with the explanation of where the inspiration came from and with full care instructions.

 Each order is wrapped in acid free, unbleached tissue paper, tied with yarn and includes a hand written thank you note.
 I am happy to address this to recipients of gifts at no extra cost.
 Just let me know in the notes when you place your order.